nancyma713/Ultimate-Frisdog/README.md

 # Ultimate Frisdog

 ## Background and Overview
-You're out at the dog park with your human Master and want to show off your frisbee-catching skills despite your short legs!
-It's a beautiful day out so there are a lot of other dogs in the park and cars on the road nearby.
-You want to catch as many frisbees as possible or else your Master will want to go home.
+You're out at the dog park with your human and want to show off your frisbee-catching skills despite your short legs!

-Avoid other dogs and obstacles in the dog park as you run to catch the frisbee, but don't let it fly out of the dog park or a car will run over your precious toy.
+Use your cursor to catch as many frisbees as possible or else your human will want to go home.
+Avoid other dogs and obstacles in the park, and don't let your frisbee fly out to the left or a car will run over your precious toy.
+Mysterious winds blow from north and south of the park, so watch out!

-When the frisbee flies out of the dog park, it's game over!
-You have three chances not to collide with any obstacles.
+You only have three frisbees.
+If you run into a tree or another dog, it's game over!

 ## Functionality and MVPs

 In Ultimate Frisdog, players will be able to:
 1. Start, pause, or reset the game.
-2. Choose a difficulty setting, which will impact the speed of the frisbee and the number of obstacles in the dog park.
+2. Choose a difficulty setting, which will impact the number of obstacles in the dog park.
 3. Control their corgi character using mouse movements.

 In addition, this project includes: